hanif-page/cTask/README.md

 - Fix "not working login session", because sometimes it didn't really keep the user account logged in at the same browser.
 - ~Fix "not appearing flash message (from task.js)", and fix "not closing success/error banner when getting clicked (on index page)"~
 - Build the "update task data in the UI side, but don't have to reload"
-- The icon tab is not appearing, on /user route (find out why!)
+- ~The icon tab is not appearing, on /user route (find out why!)~ Haven't found the solution yet.